craftcms/docs/docs/getting-started-tutorial/configure/editing.md

 <img src="../images/error-404.png" alt="HTTP 404 error screen" />
 </BrowserShot>

 This looks scarier than it is.
-In fact, it tells us _exactly_ what the problem is: we haven’t created the template our blog posts are expecting.
+In fact, it tells us _exactly_ what the problem is: we haven’t created the template that our blog posts are expecting.
 Let’s fix this.